GCP Instructions

 Configuring an SSH key for your instance is required to push to github.
 It is possible to clone repositories using https, but you will not be able to push any changes.
 You will need to do the following in the Terminal within Rstudio Server.

-1. Switch to the Terminal tab at the bottom of the Rstudio Server window.
+1. Switch to the Terminal tab (instead of Console) of the Rstudio Server window.
 Generate a new SSH key and add it to the ssh-agent, following the instructions for Linux on github.
 You do not need to specify a ‘file in which to save the key’ or a passphrase.
-Paste in the following text, replacing the email address with your Github email address:
+Paste or type in the following text, replacing the email address with your Github email address:

 ssh-keygen -t ed25519 -C "your_email@example.com"